Kill-com/normal_gas/README.md

-The program builds the Klayperon Mendeleev equation, weight it is constant m = const
+The program plots using the Clapeyron Mendeleev equation, where the weight is constant m = const;
   PV = T

 To builds program requests intermediate changes between states.